leopard-ai/betty/README.md

 </p>

 ## Benefits
-Implementing multilevel optimization/meta-learning is notoriously complicated.
+Implementing multilevel optimization and meta-learning is notoriously complicated.
 For example, it requires approximating gradients using iterative/implicit differentiation, and writing nested for-loops to handle hierarchical dependencies between multiple levels.